You've worked day and night on your new Shopify store. Everything feels ready to go, but you can't shake away the feeling that something is missing...

 - Why a launch checklist is effective

-- 9 things to do before launching your Shopify business
+- 9 things to do as a first-time Shopify store owner

 - How Sendlane and Shopify work together